 Focus on these five criteria to improve global employee engagement

 Employers can build remote teams and hire the best talent without batting an eyelid over geographical boundaries.
-Companies can also bring together individuals from various backgrounds to encourage inclusion and diversity within their organisational structures.
+Companies can also unite individuals from various backgrounds to encourage inclusion and diversity within their organisational structures.

 This meeting point of distinct experiences and perspectives is fuel for encouraging unique and progressive ways to take on strategic challenges.